hyperledger-archives/iroha/docs/index.rst

 --------

-For new users, and/or for an overview of Iroha's basic functionality, please see the :doc:`tutorial`.
+For new users, and/or for an overview of Iroha's basic functionality, please see the :doc:`_devGuide`.
 The rest of the documentation will assume you're at least passingly familiar with the material contained within.

 .. toctree::

-    :hidden:
+    developer's guide
     tutorial